alephalpha0/rootofpi.me/terminalGazing/content/quotes.md

 ## Sung Manifestations:

-> All you do is call me, I'll be anything you need. ~ Peter Gabriel
+> All you do is call me, I'll be anything you need.
+~ Peter Gabriel

-> He not busy being born is busy dying. ~ Bob Dylan
+> He not busy being born is busy dying.
+~ Bob Dylan

-> Don't get up gentlemen, I'm only passing through. ~ Bob Dylan
+> Don't get up gentlemen, I'm only passing through.
+~ Bob Dylan

-> We know Major Tom's a junkie. ~ David Bowie
+> We know Major Tom's a junkie.
+~ David Bowie

 > I've just got to get out of this prison cell.
-One day I'm going to be free. ~ Freddie Mercury
+One day I'm going to be free.
+~ Freddie Mercury

 > Without you, I don't know what I believe in.
-Without you, hell should be easier. ~ John Baldwin Gourley
+Without you, hell should be easier.
+~ John Baldwin Gourley

-> I just want to be evil. ~ John Baldwin Gourley
+> I just want to be evil.
+~ John Baldwin Gourley

-> Why don't you dance like you're sick in your mind? ~ Glass Animals
+> Why don't you dance like you're sick in your mind?
+~ Glass Animals

-> Pleasantly caving in;  I come undone. ~ Josh Homme
+> Pleasantly caving in;  I come undone.
+~ Josh Homme

-> Everybody makes mistakes, but it seems it's always mine that keep on stinging. ~ James Murphy / LCD Soundsystem
+> Everybody makes mistakes, but it seems it's always mine that keep on stinging.
+~ James Murphy / LCD Soundsystem

-> Let's embrace the point of no return. ~ Lorde
+> Let's embrace the point of no return.
+~ Lorde

+> Know all your enemies.
+We know who our enemies are.
+~ Jeff Mangum / Neutral Milk Hotel
 ---

 ## The Written Word:

-> Buy the ticket; ride the ride. ~ Hunter S. Thompson
+> Buy the ticket; ride the ride.
+~ Hunter S. Thompson

 > You have always approached everything terrible trustfully.
-You have wanted to pet every monster. ~ Friedrich Nietzsche
+You have wanted to pet every monster.
+~ Friedrich Nietzsche

-> The privilege of a lifetime is being who you are. ~ Joseph Campbell
+> The privilege of a lifetime is being who you are.
+~ Joseph Campbell

+>

 ---

 ## Said sayings:

-> The function of music is to release us from the tyranny of conscious thought. ~ Sir Thomas Beecham
+> The function of music is to release us from the tyranny of conscious thought.
+~ Sir Thomas Beecham

-> You are an aperture through which The Universe is looking at and exploring Itself. ~ Alan Watts
+> You are an aperture through which The Universe is looking at and exploring Itself.
+~ Alan Watts